-The working sessions will give an update on new anti-terrorism policies (in the Netherlands, as well as on the EU and global level) and will explore possible activities and strategies to gain back humanitarian space.
+The working sessions will gave an update on new anti-terrorism policies (in the Netherlands, as well as on the EU and global level) and explored possible activities and strategies to gain back humanitarian space.

 - Jan Jaap van Oosterzee (PAX) and Klaartje Docters van Leeuwen (Netherlands Red Cross) about new terror-related conditions of donors in financial contracts of NGOs;

 - Paul van den Berg (Dutch Relief Alliance, Cordaid) and Karel Hendriks (MSF Netherlands), with an update on recent political developments in The Netherlands;

 - Lia van Broekhoven (Human Security Collective) with an update on the FATF (Financial Action Task Force) Netherlands country evaluation in 2021 and developments on the EU Anti-Money Laundering Action Plan and impact on civil society in the Netherlands;

 - Emma O’Leary (Norwegian Refugee Council) on Counter Terrorism Measures at UN-level and the impact on humanitarian sector.